PureNimble/ISEP-LAPR2/docs/sprintA/US03/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There might be a dependency to “US5 register a store” since the employee might be one working in one.
+* There is a dependency to “US5 register a store” since the employee might be one working in one.

 ### 1.5 Input and Output Data